socfortress/LINUX-DETECT-UNSIGNED-PROCESSES-COPILOT-ACTION/README.md

 ## Overview

-The `Detect-Unsigned-Processes.sh` script scans running processes through the `/proc` filesystem, identifying processes that either:
+The `Detect-unsigned-Processes.sh` script scans running processes through the `/proc` filesystem, identifying processes that either:
 - Have missing executable files
 - Are running from temporary directories (/tmp, /var/tmp, /dev/shm)